 NEW YORK (AP) — Breanna Stewart will be a paid ambassador for the WNBA this season.

-The reigning league MVP tore her right Achilles tendon while playing overseas this winter.
-Because the league has no injury list for teams, the Seattle Storm suspended Stewart without pay to free up a roster spot.
+The reigning MVP tore her right Achilles tendon while playing overseas this winter and because the league has no injury list for teams, the Seattle Storm suspended Stewart without pay to free up a roster spot.

-The WNBA will pay Stewart in excess of the roughly $65,000 base salary she would have made with the Storm, according to a person familiar with the details.
-The person spoke to The Associated Press on condition of anonymity on Thursday night because no official announcement has been made.
+The WNBA will pay Stewart in excess of the roughly $65,000 base salary she would have made with the Storm, agent Lindsay Kagawa Colas confirmed to the AP on Friday.

-Seattle potentially could have kept Stewart on the active roster, but the Storm also lost Sue Bird indefinitely to a knee injury this week, meaning they would have started the season with only 10 healthy players.
-There is a clause in the current CBA if a team gets below 10 healthy players, it can sign a replacement player until the team gets back above 10.
+The Storm also lost Sue Bird indefinitely to a knee injury this week, meaning they would have started the season with only 10 healthy players.
+There is a clause in the current CBA that if a team gets below 10 healthy players, they can sign a replacement player until they get back above 10.

-"That's definitely something that would help the league grow," Los Angeles Sparks star Nneka Ogwumike, president of the players' union, said in 2017.
+"That's definitely something that would help the league grow," Los Angeles Sparks star Nneka Ogwumike, who is the president of the players' union, said in 2017.
 "It's all about resources and talking about the logistics of everything.
 Looking forward, we'd like to spark that type of change."

 Chiney Ogwumike missed 2015 and 2017 because of two separate injuries.
 In 2015, she had microfracture surgery on her knee and the Connecticut Sun kept her on the roster all year, costing them a spot.
 Although Ogwumike couldn't play, she was still the face of the franchise while making appearances.

 Two years later when she hurt her Achilles tendon, the Sun suspended her, freeing up the roster spot and not having to pay her.